Halmen/bing-your-stock_beta/README.md

-This app showcases the capabilites of NextJs 13 combined with SWC, and utilizing the latest futures of React 18.
+This app showcases the capabilites of NextJs 13 combined with SWC, and utilizing the latest feautures of React 18.

 ## Getting Started